Cloud seeding: Thailand

+The Thailand Royal Rainmaking Project (โครงการฝนหลวง, RTGS: khrongkan fon luang) was initiated in November 1955 by King Bhumibol Adulyadej.
+Thai farmers repeatedly suffered the effects of drought.
+The king resolved to do something about it and proposed a solution to the dearth of rain: artificial rainmaking, or cloud seeding.
+The program is run by the Department of Royal Rainmaking and Agricultural Aviation.
 Thailand started a rain-making project in the late-1950s, known today as the Royal Rainmaking Project.
 Its first efforts scattered sea salt in the air to catch the humidity and dry ice to condense the humidity to form clouds.
 The project took about ten years of experiments and refinement.
 The first field operations began in 1969 above Khao Yai National Park.
 Since then the Thai government claims that rainmaking has been successfully applied throughout Thailand and neighboring countries.
+The king received recognition for the Royal Rainmaking Project from the Eureka organization in 2001 for an invention that is beneficial to the world.
+In 2009, Jordan received permission from Thailand to use the technique.
 On 12 October 2005 the European Patent Office granted to King Bhumibol Adulyadej the patent EP 1 491 088 Weather modification by royal rainmaking technology.
 The budget of the Department of Royal Rainmaking and Agricultural Aviation in FY2019 was 2,224 million baht.